 Not knowing how close the next team behind us was, our bike back to Lantana Lodge/finish was done with haste despite the muddy conditions.
 We came into the line at ~6:40am, with a racing time of 23:40 for a very respectable 4th place of 67 teams.Good race for us overall, but the thick vegetation and tough paddle took it's toll.
 It was awesome to see a lot of other teams out there throughout the race, even if it wasn't under the best circumstances for either of us at any given time.
 Congrats to Granite AR for rocking the course.

+We all agreed that it would have been fun to see what the course would have been like without the rain two days before the start - this course was understandably heavy on biking, with a total of 108 miles for us.
 Trekking sections will be remembered for the gnarly conditions and the open water paddle for the blowing wind.
 The stiff competition and Texas itself won't be something we'll "mess with" anytime soon, but we were happy to come away with a great experience.
 Thanks to all of those who followed us throughout the 2009 season!